Rotary Masked Autoencoders are Versatile Learners: Method

 \textbf{Discussion:} Translational invariance in the \method{} Encoder makes the pre-training task more difficult because the model cannot make predictions based on the overall position of a token in the input.
 E.g., with absolute position, the model can learn that objects of interest may often appear near the centre of an image.

-\begin{corollary}[Effect of distance on absolute position reconstruction] \method{} is able to recover the absolute position of any embedding $z_{i}$ with regards to \propref{prop:abs_pos}, irrespective of the position $s_{i}$ of that embedding. \end{corollary}
+\begin{corollary}[Effect of distance on absolute position reconstruction] \method{} is able to recover the absolute position of any embedding $z_{i}$ with regard to \propref{prop:abs_pos}, irrespective of the position $s_{i}$ of that embedding. \end{corollary}

 \textbf{Discussion:} A claimed property of RoPE is that it causes the dot product between queries and keys to decay as their positions grow further apart~\cite{DBLP:journals/ijon/SuALPBL24}.
-In \apref{sec:long_term_decay}, we provide empirical evidence showing that \method{} is able to reconstruct position almost perfectly for a variety of distances.
-We also refer to the proof by Barbero et. al.~\cite{barbero2025round}, showing that it is possible to construct a key for any non-zero query and any distance such that the softmax value in Attention is maximized at that distance.
+In \apref{sec:long_term_decay}, we provide empirical evidence showing that \method{} is able to reconstruct position almost perfectly over two different scales of distance.
+We also refer to the proof by Barbero et al.~\cite{DBLP:conf/iclr/BarberoVPPV25}, showing that it is possible to construct a key for any non-zero query and any distance such that the softmax value in Attention is maximized at that distance.

 Overall, relative position is a key element that influences the training dynamics of \method{}.
 This allows us to investigate RoPE from a new angle, drawing new conclusions on the effect of learned embeddings and supporting prior claims that the long-term decay property is not significant to the functioning of RoPE.